cmdlabs/docker-okta-utils/README.md

 ```

 ## AssumeRole
 AssumeRole uses the standard `~/.aws/config` file.
-You dont need to specify a source_profile on each profile as whats specified with `-s` is always used.
+You don't need to specify a source_profile on each profile as whats specified with `-s` is always used.

 ```
 [profile xyz-sandpit]